-On June 27, 2022, the Company issued Common Warrants exercisable for 30,000,000 warrants to purchase shares of common stock (the "Common Warrants") and Pre-Funded Warrants exercisable for 10,000,000 shares of pre-funded warrants to purchase common stock (the "Pre-Funded Warrants") in connection with the June 2022 Offering (see note 1 and note 8 Note 7 for more information on the June 2022 Offering).
+On June 27, 2022, the Company issued 30,000,000 warrants to purchase shares of common stock (the "Common Warrants") and 10,000,000 pre-funded warrants to purchase common stock (the "Pre-Funded Warrants") in connection with the June 2022 Offering (see Note 7 for more information on the June 2022 Offering).
 The Common Warrants were accounted for as liabilities under ASC 815-40, Derivatives and Hedging, Contracts in Entity's Own Equity ("ASC 815-40"), as these warrants provide for a settlement provision that does not meet the requirements of the indexation guidance under ASC 815-40.
 The Pre-Funded Warrants were initially recorded at fair value as a liability as the Company could be required to settle the Pre-Funded Warrants in cash under certain circumstances.
 In December 2022, the Company amended the Pre-Funded Warrants to remove the potential requirement that they could be settled in cash under certain circumstances.
 Upon the amendment to the Pre-Funded Warrants, the Pre-funded Warrants liability was reclassified to equity, using their fair value as of the amendment date.

-These The Common Warrant liabilities were measured at fair value at inception and are then subsequently measured at fair value on a recurring basis, with changes in fair value recognized in other income (expense) within the Company's statement of operations.
+The Common Warrant liabilities were measured at fair value at inception and are then subsequently measured at on a recurring basis, with changes in fair value recognized in other income (expense) within the Company's statement of operations.